guitarrapc/UnityMetaInjection/README.md

 Want to remove secrets from GitHub Source Management, but this led CI could not bundle with secret.
 This tool inject to Unity YAML with commandline, so you can input Value to Unity's Scritable Object on CI or any.

+## Installation:cat:

+1. Download .tar or .zip and extract it.
+1. `dotnet UnityMetaInjection.dll -h` to see help.

+.NET Core 2.0 or higher.

 ## Usage:question:

 ```shell